owentdoyler/Setlister/README.md

 Setlister is available on the Google Play store:
 <a href="https://play.google.com/store/apps/details?id=setlister.android.owendoyle.com.setlister&hl=en" target="_blank">Here</a>

-The information used to create these playlists is taken from
+The information used to create these playlists is obtained from
 <a href="http://www.setlist.fm/" target="_blank">setlist.fm</a>